signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Use `CVbinary()` to generate a cross-validated probability estimate for each user being a writer.
 Convert the probabilities into log odds.

-Next, we want to calculate a single rating for each movie that represents how much *writers* specifically like that movie.
-Unlike the previous section, we'll have to do some additional normalization (by dividing by the *sum* of the log odds for each linear combination of ratings) to keep our values in the correct range.
+Next, we want to calculate a single rating for each movie that represents how much *writers specifically* like that movie.
+Unlike in the previous section, we'll have to do some additional normalization (by dividing by the *sum* of the log odds for each linear combination of ratings) to keep our values in the correct numerical range.

 * Calculate a *linear combination* of the rows of $\textbf{Z}$ with the coefficients being the previously obtained log odds.
 That is, (1) multiply the $i$th row of $\textbf{Z}$ by the $i$th log odds and (2) take the sum of all of the scaled rows.
 Next, divide each linear combination by the *sum* of the log odds used as its coefficients.
 Call this linear combination `writer_ratings`.